bxparks/AceSegment/README.md

 without driver transistors.
 That means that the segment pins are active low (requires a 0 to turn sink current from the LEDs) and the digit pins are active high (requires a 1 to send current into the LEDs).
-We can use the pre-defined constants `LedMatrixBase::kActiveLowPattern` and `LedMatrixBase::kActiveHighPattern` for these parameters.
+We can use the pre-defined constants `kActiveLowPattern` and
+`kActiveHighPattern` for these parameters.

 The `framesPerSecond` is the desired refresh rate.
 A frame is one full rendering of all digits in the LED display.
 A value of 60 is good enough for most people,